top of page

 Social and Emotional Skills:

-• 96% of participants said that because of Arts Street they are better at taking responsibility for their actions.
+• 97% of participants said that because of Arts Street they feel better about their future.

-• 100% of participants said they feel staff care about them and can be trusted.
+• 99% of participants said they feel staff care about them.